Zouheirhmaidann/AreebaCodeChallenge/frontend/README.md

 - Animations are defined in SCSS files.
 - The "types" folder declares types for employee-related fields.
 - Employee pagination is limited to 4 by default.
-- Debouncing is implemented to delay fetching data until there is a pause in input activity.
+- Debouncing custom hook is implemented to delay fetching data until there is a pause in input activity.